savbran/linuxapps/README.md

 # ~ Linux applications ~
-What is worth using in the long run on a linux pc...
+What is worth using on a linux pc in the long run ...

 ![icons preview](https://raw.githubusercontent.com/savbran/linuxapps/master/icons_preview.jpg)